ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-09-08-Reddit-Propaganda.md

 - Even when content is left leaning, conservative comments spam the articles
 - Conservative content is getting heavily upvoted

 Given the [recent evidence](https://www.cbc.ca/news/investigates/russian-influence-election-tenet-media-chen-southern-1.7314976) of Russian propaganda activity in Canada, we can probably assume the worst here.
 And we should care about it - because this is _the default subreddit_ for Canada.
 Anyone coming to Canada and viewing reddit sees this content by default.
-From an outsider perspective, it looks like a very angry, very troubled place (so vote for your local Trump-equivalent!).
+From an outsider perspective, it looks like a very angry, very troubled place (so vote for your local Trump-equivalent!)